-Northern Trust (Guernsey) Limited (the "Depositary") has been appointed to provide depositary services to Aberdeen Emerging Markets Investment Company Limited (the "Company") with effect from 1 August 2014 in accordance with the requirements of Article 36 and Articles 21(7), (8) and (9) of the Directive 2011/61/EU of the European Parliament and of the Council of 8 June 2011 on Alternative Investment Fund Managers and amending Directives 2003/41/EC and 2009/65/EC and Regulations (EC) No. 1060/2009 and (EU) No. 1095/2010 (the "AIFM Directive").
+Northern Trust (Guernsey) Limited has been appointed as Depositary to the Company with effect from 1 August 2014 in accordance with the requirements of Article 36 and Articles 21(7), (8) and (9) of the Directive 2011/61/EU of the European Parliament and of the Council of 8 June 2011 on Alternative Investment Fund Managers and amending Directives 2003/41/EC and 2009/65/EC and Regulations (EC) No. 1060/2009 and (EU) No. 1095/2010 (the "AIFM Directive").

-We have enquired into the conduct of Aberdeen Standard Fund Managers Limited, formerly Aberdeen Fund Managers Limited, (the "AIFM"), for the year ended 31 October 2018, in our capacity as Depositary to the Company.
+We have enquired into the conduct of Aberdeen Standard Fund Managers Limited (the "AIFM"), for the year ended 31 October 2019, in our capacity as Depositary to the Company.

-This report including the review provided below has been prepared for and solely for the shareholders in the Company.
+This report including the review provided below has been prepared for and solely for the Shareholders in the Company.
 We do not, in giving this report, accept or assume responsibility for any other purpose or to any other person to whom this report is shown.